sankeer28/DiscordBot-v2/README.md

 - Plays audio from the various [sources](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) in voice chat using the ```play``` command.
     - Ability to infinitely loop any audio source played in voice channel 🔁.
+- For songs in a Youtube playlist, the URL of the specific song is automatically detected.

 ### Video Manipulation 📹:
 - Generates [nightcore](https://en.wikipedia.org/wiki/Nightcore) videos or slowed-down videos using my project [Spedup-Slowed-MV](https://github.com/sankeer28/Spedup-Slowed-MV).